 I have a 2013 Apple iMac with maxed out configuration and I use an Eizo CX271 27” monitor for my editing.
 I calibrate every week/two weeks using DataColor’s Spyder 5.
-Eizo are the best in the business and having 100% Adobe RGB color gamut is great for editing.
+Eizo is the best in the business and having 100% Adobe RGB color gamut is great for editing.

 Editing in Photoshop is easy with my Wacom Medium Tablet rather than using a mouse.